QCD thermalization: Ab initio approaches and interdisciplinary connections: Non-equilibrium QCD matter at high occupancy

 \section{Non-equilibrium QCD matter at high occupancy}

-The CGC EFT provides us with a powerful tool to address multi-particle production in heavy-ion collisions from first principles.
-As noted, a key organizing principle in developing an understanding of hadron structure at high energies, is the kinematic separation in the hadron wavefunction between static color sources at large $x$ and small $x$ gauge fields.
-In the CGC EFT, the latter are pure gauge coherent classical fields (of ${\mathcal O}(1/g)$) and are static in $x^+$ for nuclei with $P^+\rightarrow \infty$; after the collision, they acquire a time dependence that leads to multi-particle production.
+The CGC EFT provides us with powerful tools to address multi-particle production in heavy-ion collisions from first principles; the key organizing principle is the kinematic separation in the hadron wavefunction between static color sources at large $x$ and small $x$ gauge fields.
+In the following, we will sketch the elements of the formalism to follow the thermalization process through the overlap of two CGCs.

-The corresponding {\it ab initio} problem in quantum field theory then is the computation of multi-particle production in the presence of strong fields.
-One well-known example is $e^+ e^-$ pair production in strong electromagnetic fields~\cite{Gelis:2015kya}; another is Hawking radiation from the Black Hole horizon~\cite{Parikh:1999mf}.

-In the following, we will sketch the elements of a formalism to compute inclusive multi-particle production in the collision of two CGCs.
-The non-equilibrium matter formed at very early times in the collision is the Glasma~\cite{Lappi:2006fp,Gelis:2006dv}, a state with high occupancy $f\sim {\mathcal O}(1/\alpha_S)$.
-Unlike the CGC, this state decays and eventually thermalizes.
-Besides its relevance in the thermalization process, the Glasma is a strongly correlated state of matter with distinct and universal properties.
-These features of the Glasma will be discussed at length in Section~\ref{sec:classicalstatistical}.
+To apply this EFT framework to thermalization, one first needs to understand how to compute from first principles multi-particle production in the presence of strong fields\footnote{A well-known example of such a formalism is $e^+ e^-$ pair production in strong electromagnetic fields~\cite{Gelis:2015kya}; another is that of Hawking radiation from the Black Hole horizon~\cite{Parikh:1999mf}.}.
+The quark-gluon matter formed in this process is the Glasma~\cite{Lappi:2006fp,Gelis:2006dv}, a nonequilibrium state with high occupancy [$f\sim {\mathcal O}(1/\alpha_S)$]; this state decays and eventually thermalizes.
+The description of the temporal evolution of the Glasma can be classified systematically in weak coupling into LO, NLO, etc.

+Following our discussion of multi-particle production, we will describe the temporal evolution of the Glasma at LO.
+This corresponds to the solution of classical Yang-Mills equations with CGC initial conditions for the fields using both analytical approaches (valid for transverse momenta greater than the saturation scale) and a nonperturbative real time approach employing Hamilton's equation on the lattice.
+The LO solutions are independent of rapidity, with the dynamics of the corresponding ``flux tube" structures occuring entirely in the transverse plane of the collision.
+We will next discuss the IP-Glasma model of heavy-ion collisions, which combines the LO classical solutions with constraints on $Q_S$ from DIS experiments on the proton and on nuclei.

+However the LO description of the Glasma is limited because the classical fields are unstable to NLO quantum fluctuations that break boost invariance, growing exponentially in the square root of the proper time.
+As we later discuss, a careful treatment of such NLO modes shows that the dominant contributions can be resummed and absorbed into a classical-statistical description of the evolution.
+A key difference from the prior LO description is that the resummed classical-statistical evolution is now in 3+1 dimensions, involving both transverse and longitudinal degrees of freedom.
+This distinction is of fundamental importance in the subsequent description of the thermalization process in weak coupling.